gribot-robotics/3d-model/README.md

 ## Folder organization

-Folder are being re-organized and renamed: this is why the structure and file names will change in the coming days.
+Folder are being re-organized, renamed and translated: this is why the structure and file names will change in the coming days.

 ## Comments